-Spinal muscular atrophy (SMA) is characterized by motor neuron degeneration, leading to skeletal muscle atrophy and, if untreated, potential premature death.
-Pediatriconset SMA is classified into three main types (1 to 3) based on age of onset and maximum motor function in untreated patients: Type 1-no sitting or rolling, Type 2-sitting but not walking, and Type 3-walking with limitations.
-In recent decades, multidisciplinary supportive care guidelines have been established as the standard of care for SMA.^{2,3} Recent treatment strategies aimed at increasing functional survival motor neuron (SMN) protein levels have shown both safety and clinically significant improvements in achieving motor milestones.4 However, it remains unclear whether these SMN-inducing therapies effectively address body composition abnormalities often seen in SMA patients, such as reduced muscle mass and increased fat mass.5 The simultaneous presence of sarcopenia and obesity increases the risk of negative health outcomes, including insulin resistance, dyslipidemia, and hypertension, which can lead to type 2 diabetes mellitus and cardiovascular diseases.6
+Spinal muscular atrophy (SMA), which is characterized by degenerating motor neurons, often results in skeletal muscle atrophy and, if left untreated, potential premature death.1 Pediatriconset SMA has been subdivided into three main types (types 1 to 3).
+This classification is based on the age of onset and maximum motor function achieved in untreated patients.
+Type 1: no sitting or rolling, Type 2: sits, no walking, and Type 3: walks (limited).1 Over the past few decades, multidisciplinary supportive care guidelines for SMA have been established as the standards of care.^{2,3} Recently, treatment strategies targeted at elevating functional survival motor neuron (SMN) protein concentrations have demonstrated both safety and clinically significant improvements in achieving motor milestones.4 However, whether these SMN-inducing therapies effectively address body composition abnormalities commonly observed in patients with SMA, such as reduced muscle mass and increased fat mass, remains unclear.5

+The simultaneous presence of sarcopenia and obesity in individuals indicates an increased risk of negative health consequences, including insulin resistance, dyslipidemia, and hypertension, which are precursors of type 2 diabetes mellitus and cardiovascular diseases.6